IRocker SPORT SUP - My Uncensored Opinion

 As a beginner to paddle board ing, you probably want to get into it as cheaply as possible.
 If it turns out to be a fad or you don't like it, you won't have spent a lot of money on something you won't use.

-What are the best places to get cheap stand-up paddle board s?
+What are the best places to get cheap stand-up paddle board s? and what is the best paddle board under 100?
 Outdoor gear stores are plentiful, but they're not always the most affordable.
 Sometimes, ordering a board online through Amazon is the best choice.
 You can often find pretty sweet deals on top quality boards thanks to Prime Shipping, special sales days like Prime Day, and fierce competition among manufacturers.

 Are you just looking for a quick read?
 You can skip straight to the good stuff below or read on for the full review.